BeipDev/BeipMU/Documentation/Mapping.md

     /map_addroom "Crossroads Hotelry" east west

 Used to easily create a room + exit.
 If you have a current room, this will create a new room matching the size of it with the given name, plus the exit already hooked up.
 Just drag to position the room how you want!

+If the exit names are a known direction (like n/east/nw/southwest) it will place the room in that direction relative to the current room.

+## /map_addexit

+    /map_addexit <how to get there> <how to get back>

+Example:

+    /map_addexit north south

+Will look for a room in the direction the exit names imply and if it sees one nearby it will create an exit to it.